 Members of the Synagogue Church of All Nations (SCOAN) reportedly refused entry to rescue workers for three days, angering South Africans who said their family members could have been saved in those crucial hours.

 Some 350 South Africans were thought to be visiting the church at the time of the tragedy.

-- 'Gruesome accident' -Joshua, a wealthy self-styled miracle worker who counts presidents among his flock who call him "The Prophet" or "The Man of God" and who claims to see into the future, failed to appear before the coroner when he was first summoned.
+Joshua, a wealthy self-styled miracle worker who counts presidents among his flock who call him “The Prophet” or “The Man of God” and claims to read into the future, failed to appear before the coroner when he was first summoned to give evidence.